3tbspcooking oilor a mix of cooking oil and Olive oil

 Add the frozen chickpeas, sliced carrots and half quantities of parsley and coriander.
 Cover again and let cook until the chicken, peas, and carrots are all tender and well cooked.
 This can take between 20 to 30 minutes.

 One everything is well cooked and if there is a lot of sauce, uncover your pot and let evaporate for a few minutes.

 In a tagine pot or large bowl, gently position the chicken drumsticks and vegetables in the center and pour the remaining sauce on top.

-Decorate with the marinated olives.
+Decorate with the marinated olives, fresh parsley, and coriander.

 Moroccan chicken tajine is best savored with french bread or homemade bread.
 If both options are not available/possible for you, you can serve your tagine with toasted white bread (choose a non-sweet one) or rice.